chrisalexander/blog/_posts/2009-10-15-ajax-is-the-worst-thing-in-the-whole-world-ever.md

 ---
 layout: post
-heading: 'AJAX is the worst thing in the whole world, ever.'
+heading: 'AJAX is the worst thing in the whole world'
+subheading: 'Ever.'
 categories: dev
 ---